 Fortunately, aligning a cartridge is relatively easy to do.
 There are several alignment tools on the market, or you can simply use a piece of paper.
 Just follow the instructions carefully, as it’s easy to damage your cartridge if you’re not careful.

 If you’re not getting the best possible sound from your record player, it might be because of your system setup or a hardware mismatch.

 For example, if you’re using an amplifier that doesn’t have enough power to drive your passive speakers for turntable, the sound will be compressed and lack dynamics.
 Or, if you’re using speakers too small for your room, they might sound tinny and lack bass.

 Similarly, if you’re using a turntable that’s not designed for your particular cartridge, you might not be getting the best possible sound.
 Again, it’s important to match the components of your system carefully to get the best possible sound quality.

 The amplifier or speaker may be the culprit behind poor sound quality.
 If you’re using an old or poorly made amplifier, it might not be able to reproduce the full frequency range of your records.

 Similarly, if your speakers are cheap or poorly made, they might not be able to reproduce the full frequency range either.
 It can lead to sound problems, from distortion and clipping to a lack of bass or treble.

 Your player’s built-in preamp is not set correctly

-If your record player has a built-in preamp, it’s important to ensure that it’s set correctly.
+When using turntables with Built-In preamp, it’s important to ensure that it’s set correctly.
 If the gain is too high, it can cause the sound to distort.
 And if the gain is too low, you might not be able to hear the music.

 Fortunately, most preamps these days have a “clip” indicator that will light up when the sound is starting to distort.
 If you see this light, simply turn the gain down until it goes away.